WHenderson/stores-mono/packages/stores-base/README.md

 continues to be executed in FIFO order.

 Svelte does not expose this queue and thus extensions are not able to maintain a pure FIFO order when mixed.

+### Limited dependencies
+derived svelte stores with more than 32 dependencies will behave incorrectly due to the internal mechanism used for tracking updates.

+Note that this is an implementation detail and as such is likely to be fixed.

 ### Premature evaluation
 Ensuring a derived store value is evaluated against up-to-date inputs is non-trivial.